Is Ghibli Park Worth It from Tokyo? Ghibli Museum vs Ghibli Park

 If you are planning your first trip to Tokyo, you may be comparing two popular options: the Tokyo Subway Ticket, often searched as the 72 Hour Metro Pass Tokyo, and a Suica card.
 One looks like a cheap unlimited pass.
 The other looks like a simple tap-and-go card.
 So which one should you actually use? … Read more

-Hakone Day Trip from Tokyo: The Best 1-Day Route for Fuji Views, Lake Ashi and Owakudani
+Hakone Day Trip from Tokyo: 1-Day Itinerary for Fuji Views, Lake Ashi & Owakudani

-MEGA Don Quijote Shibuya Floor Guide for Souvenirs & Tax-Free Shopping
+MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

-If you want to buy Japanese snacks, cosmetics, character goods, and extra luggage in one stop, MEGA Don Quijote Shibuya is one of the most convenient souvenir-shopping stops in Tokyo.
-It is also busy, confusing, and easy to underestimate if you visit without a plan.
-This guide focuses on the floors most travelers actually need, … Read more
+If you want to buy Japanese snacks, cosmetics, character goods, travel items, and extra luggage in one stop, MEGA Don Quijote Shibuya is one of the most convenient souvenir-shopping stops in Tokyo.
+It is also busy, bright, loud, and easy to underestimate if you visit without a plan.
+This guide explains the floors most travelers … Read more

-Tokyo Cherry Blossoms 2026: Best Dates, Spots & Crowd Tips
+Tokyo Cherry Blossoms 2026: Actual Bloom Dates, Best Spots & First-Time Tips